jonathanlive/zeDeliveryTest/README.md

         it could impact on people become frustated and loss of money.

 #### Change on Address Location
-        This flow must be highlithed as well, after a hard day our customes would like to enjoy a cold drink by the confort of their home, imagine if they have to wait two hours more because the address was incorrect.
+        This flow must be highlighted as well, after a hard day our customes would like to enjoy a cold drink by the confort of their home, imagine if they have to wait two hours more because the address was incorrect.

 #### Card Item Verification
-        This is another important feature, if the cart was not working properly it could cause alot of charge back.
+        This is another important feature, if the cart was not working properly it could cause alot of chargeback.

 ## Challenge 2 - UI automation test
 I develop a mobile automation project on this stage, because it's the most acessible channel for our customers today.
-The project is currently targering only Android but it's ready for IOS and multitreading automated tests.
+The project is currently targeting only Android but it's ready for IOS and multitreading automated tests.

 #### Requirements
         - intellij (Preferred IDE)